“Tri sgoid Chnapdail:

 The first edition Ordnance Survey map (1873-1880) also shows three roofed buildings – possibly dwelling houses – on the other side of the track, but we saw no trace of these.
 It is thought that most of the stones may have been plundered, and the remaining foundations are now very much overgrown.

-According to a traditional story, Kilmory Mill was an unlikely refuge for a laird’s wife who was fleeing from her murderous husband.
+According to a traditional story, Kilmory Mill was an unlikely refuge for a clan chief’s wife who was fleeing from her murderous husband.
 I remember telling some of the story when I wrote about the Macleans of Duart Castle…

-The 11th chief of the Duart Macleans, Lachlan Cattanach (c.1465-1523) took a vicious dislike to his second wife, Katherine, reputedly because she had failed to give birth to an heir.
-One story says that Katherine tried to poison her husband.
+The 11th chief of the Duart Macleans, Lachlan Cattanach (c.1465-1523) took a vicious dislike to his first wife, Catherine, reputedly because she had failed to give birth to an heir.
+One story says that Catherine tried to poison her husband.
 Lachlan took her to a small tidal island, now known as Lady’s Rock, in the Sound of Mull, and left her to drown.
 Next morning, he reported her death to her brother, the Earl of Argyll.

-Katherine didn’t die, however.
+Catherine didn’t die, however.
 She was rescued by a passing fishing boat, and taken back to Kilmory Mill for shelter.
-When she had recovered from her ordeal, she fled to Inveraray to be with her brother, the Earl of Argyll, and it was there, at a banquet, that Lachlan was surprised to discover her, a few days later.
+When she had recovered from her ordeal, she fled to Inveraray to be with her brother, and it was there, at a banquet, that Lachlan was surprised to discover her, a few days later.
 Soon afterwards, Lachlan was murdered in Edinburgh.

 The atmosphere around Kilmory Mill is one of absolute peace, with the constant gushing of the lade and the whispering of trees overhead.
 The old road that leads past it follows the shore of Loch Coille Bharr and ends up on a spur of land in Loch Sween; we were surprised at the surface of this road, which certainly looks well made, with stones carefully laid and a gentle ‘crown’ or dome in the centre – this is an old cart path, for sure, probably one of the roads for which the tenants of Kilmory Oib paid taxes in the 1800s.